jamz903/fareshare/README.md

 ### User Stories
 1. As a student, I want to be able to register for the system to ensure that my transactions are securely stored.
 [Register/Login]
 2. As a student who wants to split a receipt, I want the app to be able to identify what items I purchased in the bill.
 [OCR Model]
-3. As a student, I want my transactions to be stored so that I can easily keep track of my expenses.
-[Database]
+3. As a student, I want to be able to upload any type of receipt.
+[OCR + User Interface]
 4. As a student who wants to split a bill, I want a quick way to determine who needs to pay for each item when I buy for others.
 [Data Cleaning]
 5. As a student who is on a tight budget, I want a quick way to view the categories I am spending on.
 [User Interface]
 6. As a student who does not want to spend time tracing how much I've spent through transfers to other people, I want an expenditure tracker that does that for me.
 [User Interface + Processing]